tl2cents/Wagner-Algorithms/README.md

 > The current implementations of the sorting algorithm and the linear-scan procedure still have substantial room for optimization, which explains the noticeable performance gap between the standard $\textsf{CIP}$ implementation and Tromp’s implementation (CIP).
 Further details can be found in the directory [advanced-cip](./advanced-cip/).

-For `Equihash(144, 5)`, our implementations seems to

 ### Equihash(144,5) Quick Benchmark

-For the parameter setting \textsf{Equihash}$(144, 5)$, a subset of our optimization results is shown below (serving only as a proof of concept).
+For the parameter setting $`\textsf{Equihash}(144, 5)`$, a subset of our optimization results is shown below (serving only as a proof of concept).
 Our implementations outperform Tromp's baseline implementation (CIP) in both time and memory usage.

 | Algorithm      | Sol/s | Avg single run (s) | Total solutions | Peak RSS (kB) | Peak USS (kB) |
 | -------------- | -----:| ------------------: | ---------------:| -------------:| -------------:|